Difficulty

 Radiant heat supplied by hot water is called hydronic heating.
 Hot water is the standard for larger installations.
 It is generally more economical than electric heating.
 Because the flow of water can be minutely controlled, this system provides heat in the right amount exactly when and where you need it.

 A hydronic radiant floor is no less complicated than a zoned-baseboard heat system.
-It uses a boiler heated by gas, oil or electricity, and requires valves and manifolds to distribute the water, as well as sophisticated thermostats to control the heat.
+It uses a boiler heated by gas, oil or electricity.
+It requires valves and manifolds to distribute the water and sophisticated thermostats to control the heat.

 Electric radiant floor heat does require some planning and running a new circuit from the electric panel.
 If you are not comfortable adding a new circuit from the electric panel, hire an electrician to perform that task.